matrix-org/matrix.org/content/ecosystem/clients/wanchat.md

 #f_droid.app_id = ""
 +++

 A fork of Element X, adapted for China's environment.
-It can automatically delete records, clean room, install ntfy for notifications, and periodically wake up ntfy services.
+Auto delete records, delete all records of a room, install ntfy for notifications, and periodically wake up ntfy services.